varabyte/kobweb/README.md

 # Kobweb Tutorial
 ```

-This will generate code like the following:
+The above will generate code like the following:

 ```kotlin
 import com.mysite.components.layout.DocsLayout